-You’ll not only be engaged in the classroom, but you will also have plenty of free time to socialize, dine, golf, visit an art gallery or shop in beautiful Naples.
-This is winter break for grownups!
+You will not only be engaged in the classroom, but also will have plenty of free time to socialize, dine, golf, sightsee or shop in the beautiful Bonita Springs area.

-9–10 a.m.
+3:30–4:30 p.m.
 Session One (select one)

 10–10:30 a.m.
 Break